redhat-openstack/openstack-puppet-modules/README.md

     git commit --amend

-We are using kitchen (http://kitchen.ci) for integration testing and puppet-lint for syntax code convention.
+We are using beaker for integration testing, puppet-lint for syntax code convention and rspec por unit testing.
 To test the module before send a patch, execute:

     $ rake lint
+    $ rake spec
-    $ rake test
+    $ rake beaker

 inside the `midonet-midonet` directory